Member Card

 • Applied Filter: Filter type applied.

-• Coupon Expiration: Configured date on which the card will expire.
+• Card Expiration: Configured date on which the card will expire.

 • Throttle Configuration: Set through the slider, the rate at which the messages will be sent.